 La Senza will also be closing stores in Canada.
 As its parent company Regent plans to downsize the chain, La Senza will be closing 17 stores across the country.

 Popular retail brand Gap has announced that they plan to close a number of stores across Canada to focus on its e-commerce store, as well as elevating the stores that remain open.
 The brand has not announced how many of the stores are going to be closed yet.
 During the pandemic, Gap announced that many of its stores would not reopen as temporary store closures lift.

 Jewelry store Thomas Sabo is known for its cute charm bracelets.
-However, the brand has decided that it will sadly be closing all of its stores in Canada.
+Sadly, the brand has decided that it will be closing all of its stores in Canada.
 With that being said, you can still shop the brand through its online store.

 The technology giant has decided to close all seven of its stores in Canada, as well as most of its physical stores across the world.
 While four locations across the world will stay open as they are reimagined, the tech company will be primarily operating online.

 Surprisingly, Muji U.S.A. filed for Chapter 11 bankruptcy this year.
 The Japanese retailer, which specializes in home goods and organizational items, has taken a hit due to the COVID-19 pandemic.
 Even though Muji said that this U.S. filing won’t affect its stores in Canada, only time will tell.